vvnt0508/Python_RFM_Analysis/README.md

 ### I. Introduction
 ### 1. RFM Analysis
 - RFM method is a marketing analysis tool used to segment customers based on their purchasing behavior.
 It helps businesses identify and understand their most valuable customers and tailor marketing strategies accordingly.
   + Recency: Measures how recently a customer has made a purchase.
-Customers who bought recently are more likely to purchase again compared to those who haven’t bought in a while.
   + Frequency: Measures how often a customer makes purchases within a specific time frame.
-Customers who buy frequently are considered more loyal.
   + Monetary Value: Measures the total amount a customer has spent during their relationship with the business.
-High monetary values indicate high-value customers.
 - RFM analysis helps businesses identify high-value and at-risk customers, enabling them to prioritize retention efforts, launch targeted win-back campaigns, and improve decision-making and personalization through data-driven insights.

 ### 2. Business questions